 Project requirements and stakeholder preferences vary, but the best rule for creating your weekly status report is to Keep It Short and Simple (K.I.S.S.).
 Don’t forget that this report is a snapshot: Be clear and concise, not overly detailed.
-It’s especially important in this section to keep things simple: Stakeholders may skim from the Overview straight to this final piece.

 The fourth, and last, section in your report should measure team productivity, comparing actual progress made over the past week to what was estimated in the previous status report.